Kazinak1401/AudioManufactory/README.md

 # AudioManufactory
-This project focuses on making a functually working website about Audio Manufactoring System
+This project focuses on making a functionally working website about Audio Manufacturing System